Hsu Chih-chieh

 Hsu Chih-chieh (許智傑 (Xǔ Zhìjié, Hsü Chih-chieh)) is a Taiwanese politician.
 He is member of the Democratic Progressive Party and a two-term legislator in the Legislative Yuan.

 Education

-Hsu obtained his bachelor's degree in mechanical engineering from National Taiwan University and master's degree from National Kaohsiung Normal University.
+After graduating from Kaohsiung Municipal Kaohsiung Senior High School, Hsu earned a bachelor's degree in mechanical engineering from National Taiwan University.
+He then earned a master's degree in education in 1996 and a Doctor of Education (D.Ed.) in 2013, both from National Kaohsiung Normal University.